mariaximenez/signposts/ReadMe.md

-Project Planning Deliverables
-You will review the following with your instructional team BEFORE you start to code.
-Scope: What are you planning to build?
-What do you reasonably think you can implement in the time period?
-What features will your app have?

 I am building an app that helps a user stay accountable to a set goal through a daily check-in with a group/community.
 The check-in will consist of a 500 character or less reflection on the actions, thoughts, and feelings that arose when attempting to commit to the set goal.